SpankChain/spankbank/Readme.md

 ##### Periods

-The `Period` struct stores all releveant data for each period, and is saved in the `periods` mapping by the period number.
+The `Period` struct stores all relevant data for each period, and is saved in the `periods` mapping by the period number.
 ```
     struct Period {
         uint256 bootyFees; // the amount of BOOTY collected in fees